 The advantages of a family business became clear later during and after the First World War and also during the economic crisis in 1929 when Rudolph Blüthner-Haessler was at the helm of the company.
 In 1935/36 the German leaders selected Blüthner, well-known as a particularly innovative company, for a special task.
 The specification was to build an extremely lightweight grand piano for the airship Hindenburg.
 And so the first Blüthner crossed the Atlantic Ocean in an aircraft where, to the astonishment of the world, it was used for the first piano concert in the air.
 That performance was broadcast live by 63 radio stations around the world.

 In 1932 the merchant and lawyer Dr. Rudolph Blüthner-Haessler took over the reigns of the company.
-His was the difficult task of guiding the company through the Second World War.
+He had the difficult task of guiding the company through the Second World War.
 With the responsibility to continue to build the enterprise according to the traditional Blüthner philosophy, it was with a heavy heart that Dr. Blüthner-Haessler was to see the family’s company completely destroyed by fire during an air raid.
 Totally burnt out, nothing was left apart from the walls.
 After the war, many friends and customers encouraged the family to rebuild the company.
 With determination and a strong vision for the future, Dr. Rudolf Blüthner-Haessler restructured the company and, despite conflicts with the German leaders, undertook the monumental task of re-building the company to an international standard.

 It was in 1948 that instruments could finally leave the factory again.
 The company supplied famous conservatories and musical institutions such as the Tschaikovsky Conservatory in Moscow and the Leningrad Conservatory (as it was known at that time), whose outstanding pianists demonstrated the prevailing quality of the instruments.